 the experiment requirements were not fully compatible with those of the user communities served by the Grid project.

 Nevertheless, there are a number of areas where common solutions have been developed.
 These include those that pre-date EGI-InSPIRE: the (W)LCG Persistency Framework – POOL, COOL, CORAL and CORAL server, Ganga and the Experiment Dashboards being the main examples.
 These are all described in detail below (see sections 4.2.1, 4.2.14.3 and 4.4.1).
 In addition, there are common solutions that have been made possible through EGI-InSPIRE.
 Whilst these are also described below (see sections 4.4.3 and 3.3.7), we include a short summary in section 5.1 to highlight those areas to which EGI-InSPIRE has contributed.

+Furthermore, a success of EGI-InSPIRE TSA3.3 “Services for HEP” has been to identify areas of potential commonality and foster common solutions.

 In this section the main experiment-specific services are briefly described.
 These services are typically (but not always) used by a single experiment, although, given the similarities of the use cases of each VO, the functionalities they provide are similar.